AllanOcelot/Vueket/README.md

+# wip not ready for public viewing yet
+# just setting stuff up for future me <3

 # Vuket
 Vueket is a simple example application built with Vue3 ( frontend ) , Node ( Middleware ), Pocketbase ( Backend ).